Parkerjames02/Trivia-Game/README.md

 - Topic selection
 - Loops for more attempts
 ## 📌 The Reason
 I created this trivia game for my Python class final project to showcase what I had learned about Python during the length of the class.
-The main goals that I had in mind for this Python application when I was working on it was to allow user input, allow the game to be played over and over again in a loop, and provide a satisfying and eligible command line interface.
-This application succeeds at achieving all of those goals and I wouldn't mind coming back to this project to enhance it with a proper graphic user interface.
+The main goals that I had in mind for this Python application when I was working on it was to allow user input, use variables, include multiple functions, include if/else statements as well as loops, and use a list to remember username.
 ## 👀 Preview
 <ins>_Please use CTRL+click on thumbnail below to open in a new tab_</ins>